threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_website_deploy/getting_started_website_deploy.md

     ![Flist link](my_first_website_flist_link.png)

 4. Then choose how much CPU and Memory resources you want allocated for the container.
 You can stick to the default values provided.

     ![Container resources](ubuntu_resources.png)

 5. You will then be asked if you want corex running.
-Since we want the container to be interactive and can be accessed through ssh, then we will disable it and choose `NO`.
-If enabled, the container will not be accessible through ssh.
+In our case there is no need for corex as we will start hugo server directly in the container as we pass the entrypoint (check next step) in the wizard, therefor we will disable it and choose `NO`.

     ![Disable corex](my_first_website_corex.png)

 6. You now need to provide the entrypoint the container will start with which is the following command to start the server:
 `/bin/hugo server -s /my_hugo_website/ --bind 0.0.0.0`

     ![add entrypoint](my_first_website_entrypoint.png)

 7. You can pass any other environment variables that will be used by the flist startup as well incase you chose a different server with different configurations.
 In this tutorial we don't need to pass anything so you can leave it empty.

     ![Environment variables](chatflows_environment_variables.png)

 8. The next step is to choose the expiration time of your reservation.
 Each capacity reservation made on the grid is always bound to an expiration date.
 Once the date is reached, the capacity is released back to the grid and your workloads deleted.